Volunteer

 Our Volunteers

-Hopewell volunteers are a generative and life-affirming community of nearly 150 compassionate individuals who surround and support our home with a profusion of skills and talents.
-Inside, volunteers assist staff in caring for residents and their families, greet visitors, help with housekeeping, kitchen, and maintenance.
+Hopewell volunteers are a life-affirming community of nearly 150 compassionate people who support our home with a variety of skills and talents.
+Volunteers assist staff in caring for residents and their families, greet visitors, help with housekeeping, kitchen, and maintenance.
 Volunteer therapists (e.g., massage, acupuncture, Reiki and more) apply their gifts to soothe the bodies and spirits of our entire community.
 Musicians, artists and pet therapy volunteers warm the home with creativity, beauty, and the joyful presence of animals.
-Outside, volunteers plant and maintain garden spaces, secure food and flower donations, craft quilts, blankets, and warming items for residents, assist with outreach, communications and more.
+Volunteers plant and maintain garden spaces, secure food and flower donations, craft quilts and blankets, and volunteers assist with outreach and communications.

 Hopewell House Volunteer Teams